Find Affordable College Courses

 Dobbs Ferry, NY

-Mercy College ranked #8 on this year’s Most Popular Liberal Arts & Humanities Bachelor’s Degree Schools in New York list.
-Located in the large suburb of Dobbs Ferry, Mercy is a private not-for-profit college with a moderately-sized student population.
+Mercy College came in at #8 in this year’s edition of the Most Popular Liberal Arts & Humanities Bachelor’s Degree Schools in New York ranking.
+Located in the suburb of Dobbs Ferry, Mercy is a private not-for-profit college with a medium-sized student population.

 Women make up 86% of the liberal arts / sciences and humanities majors at the school.